 'To you before all,' returned the murderer.
 'I supposed you were intelligent.
 I thought - since you exist - you would prove a reader of the heart.
 And yet you would propose to judge me by my acts!
 Think of it; my acts!
 I was born and I have lived in a land of giants; giants have dragged me by the wrists since I was born out of my mother - the giants of circumstance.
 And you would judge me by my acts!
 But can you not look within?
 Can you not understand that evil is hateful to me?
 Can you not see within me the clear writing of conscience, never blurred by any wilful sophistry, although too often disregarded?
-Can you not read me for a thing that surely must be common as humanity - the unwilling sinner?'

-'All this is very feelingly expressed,' was the reply, 'but it regards me not.
-These points of consistency are beyond my province, and I care not in the least by what compulsion you may have been dragged away, so as you are but carried in the right direction.
-But time flies; the servant delays, looking in the faces of the crowd and at the pictures on the hoardings, but still she keeps moving nearer; and remember, it is as if the gallows itself was striding towards you through the Christmas streets!
+Can you any wilful sophistry, although too often disregarded?
+Can you not read me for a thing that surely must be common as humanity - the unwilling sinner?' - the unwilling sinner?'
+'All this is very feelingly expressed,' was the reply, 'but it of the crowd and at the pictures on the hoardings, but still she keeps moving nearer; and remember, it is as if the gallows itself was striding towards you through the Christmas streets!
 Shall I help you; I, who know all?
 Shall I tell you where to find the money?'
+'For what price?' asked Markheim.

+regards me not.
+These points of consistency are beyond my province, and I care not in the least by what compulsion you may have been dragged away, so as you are but carried in the right direction.
+But time flies; the servant delays, looking in the faces 'I offer you the service for a Christmas gift,' returned the other.